Burpee Museum of Natural History: Museum history

-The museum was created as a Works Progress Administration project.
-It was established in 1941 and opened on May 24, 1942.
-The complex is made up of four buildings — the Manny Mansion, the Barnes Mansion, the Solem Wing, and the Water Lab.
+Established in 1941 and opened on May 24, 1942, the museum was created as a Works Progress Administration project.
+The complex is made up of four buildings—the Manny Mansion, the Barnes Mansion, the Solem Wing, and the Water Lab.

 The Solem Wing is the public portion of Burpee Museum.
 Built in the winter of 1998, the Solem Wing houses the museum's exhibits, meeting rooms, laboratories, gift shop, and the Mahlburg Auditorium.
 It is named after Robert H. Solem who was a major benefactor, patron, and friend of the museum.

 The Manny Mansion was owned by John P. Manny and was built in 1852.
 Formerly the Burpee Art Museum, it is now attached to the south side of the Solem Wing and houses museum classrooms and offices.

 Prior to the expansion, the museum was housed entirely in the Barnes Mansion.
 Built in 1893, the mansion was owned by industrialist William Fletcher Barnes.
 Today, the Barnes Mansion houses meeting rooms and the administrative offices.

 The Water Lab (funded by Aqua Aerobic) is a lab facility along the Rock River in which students in grades 6 through high school collect water samples from the river and analyze them for physical, chemical and biological parameters.